Altai-man/Slang-Kazu/README.md

 DESCRIPTION
 ===========

-Slang::Kazu is Perl 6 slang that allows you to use a subset of native Japanese numerals in your Perl 6 code because you can.
+Slang::Kazu is a Perl 6 slang that allows you to use a subset of native Japanese numerals in your Perl 6 code because you can.

 You can use numbers from 1 to 99999.
 Counters are yet to be implemented.
-Mostly this is a clone of @drforr `Slang::Roman`, but for Japanese numerals - all thanks to him for the idea and the implementation.
+Mostly this is a clone of [drforr's](http://github.com/drforr) `Slang::Roman`, but for Japanese numerals - all thanks to him for the idea and the implementation.

-Currently incorrect numbers like `二二` are evaluated to `Nil` and you will see some scary errors because of that, so don't lose your kanji!
+Currently, incorrect numbers like `二二` are evaluated to `Nil` and you will see some scary errors because of that, so don't lose your kanji!

+This project is just a joke and doesn't intented to be used in any serious codebases!
+You are warned.

 AUTHOR
 ======